mpatacchiola/neuroc/README.md

 Lightweight and highly optimized C++ library for Neural Networks
 --------------

-Welcome in the neuroc repository!
-I designed this library after reading the excellent book of Bjarne-Stroustrup *The C++ Programming Language (4th Edition)* especially the chapter 34 *Memory and Resources* where the author presents some illuminating examples of **shared_ptr** and **weak_ptr**.
-Starting from there I decided to create a Neural Networks library based on the idea of a safe memory management.
+Welcome in the Neuroc repository!
+Neuroc is a modular library based on the idea of smart blocks.
+The neuron class is a generic object made of different functions.
+The architecture is inspired by the *Matlab Neural Network Toolbox*, you can find other details about neuroc design [here](ARCHITECTURE.md).
+Let's look now at the main features of Neuroc:

+- Essential and expandible
-- Safe memory management using Smart Pointers
+- Safe memory management
 - Object Oriented approach
-- Multilayer feedforward Networks
-- Template classes for float or double objects
+- Can use float or double
-- Sparse connected Networks
-- Multiple Activation Functions
+- All you can eat networks architecture
+- Customizable Transfer Function, Weight Initialization
+- You can save Networks, Layers and Neurons in XML files
+- Open source (GNU v.2 license)

 Prerequisites
 --------------